arpit2205/careers-frontend/README.md

 # Full Stack Hiring Portal
-A full-fledged hiring portal, that can be used by an organisation to post & manage vacancies and shortlist genuine candidates.
+A full-fledged hiring portal, that can be used by an organisation to post & manage vacancies and shortlist genuine candidates with a clean, beautiful user interface and a hassle-free user experience.

 - Frontend - https://github.com/arpit2205/careers-frontend
 - Backend - https://github.com/arpit2205/careers-backend